izreit/prettyprint-format/README.md

  * `*` for "width" and "precision" in conversion specifications. (i.e. `%*.*d`)
  * Semantic tags. (i.e. `open_tag ()` and related functions)
  * `@<n>`, a pritty-printing indication.
- * Tabulation.
+ * Tabulation. (i.e. `open_tbox ()` and related functions)
- * Formatting depth limitation: cyclic objects may cause infinite loops, if the user-defined pretty-printer does not care.
+ * Formatting depth limitation: cyclic objects may cause infinite loops, unless the user-defined pretty-printer handles

+Printing results may not be identical to OCaml's corresponding code.
+It because not only this library is still in development but also this library does not aim the 100% compatibility to OCaml.